John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

-What is a Semi Automatic Transmission?
+What Does Semi Automatic Mean?

 The average road goer rarely finds cause to concern themselves with the exact details of how their vehicle works.
 So long as they know how to work it at their end, they don't really need to know what's happening under the hood.
 That being said, there are many curious souls out there who just like to know how things work, especially things they use from day to day.

-Where the semi automatic transmission differs from a manual transmission, and the part that makes it semi automatic, is that instead of cables and pipes running from the transmission to the driver so that they can affect gear changes, you have actuators and computers doing all that hard work for you.
+Where the semi-automatic transmission differs from a manual transmission, and the part that makes it semi-automatic, is that instead of cables and pipes running from the transmission to the driver so that they can affect gear changes, you have actuators and computers doing all that hard work for you.

 A Brief Note on Dual Clutch Transmissions

 By now you're probably wondering, "well, what's the catch?
-Why not just use semi automatic transmissions all the time?"
+Why not just use semi-automatic transmissions all the time?"

-The truth of the semi automatic transmission is that it's really a half way measure.
-It's bolting extra bits on to one component in order to make it act like another, and like most half way measures, it's not as effective as a dedicated solution.
-Semi automatic transmissions tend to have "clunky" gear changes when driven in automatic mode, and standard procedures—such as replacing a clutch—can often require expensive diagnostic equipment.
+The truth of the semi-automatic transmission is that it's really a halfway measure.
+It's bolting extra bits onto one component in order to make it act like another, and like most halfway measures, it's not as effective as a dedicated solution.
+Semi-automatic transmissions tend to have "clunky" gear changes when driven in automatic mode, and standard procedures—such as replacing a clutch—can often require expensive diagnostic equipment.

-Of course, life is full of compromise, and enough people are willing to take this half way measure that it's offered as an option in many vehicles.
+Of course, life is full of compromise, and enough people are willing to take this halfway measure that it's offered as an option in many vehicles.

 A Little History

-Semi automatic transmissions have actually been around for a very long time, as early as the 1930s, in fact.
+Semi-automatic transmissions have actually been around for a very long time, as early as the 1930s, in fact.
 Of course, the systems employed back then were very different from what you see in modern vehicles, but then, so was everything else about cars.

-Rather than doing away with the clutch pedal entirely, many of the early semi automatics aimed to reduce the need to use the clutch.
+Rather than doing away with the clutch pedal entirely, many of the early semi-automatics aimed to reduce the need to use the clutch.
 These early methods often involved replacing the standard dry clutch with a fluid coupling or centrifugal clutch, but ultimately fell out of favour as technology advanced.

-How it Works
+How It Works

 The transmission itself is conceptually the same as any other type of transmission in that it takes the kinetic energy produced by the engine in the form of a turning input shaft, and, through the use of various gears, transfers it out where it can turn the wheels.

 Use of a transmission greatly increases the efficiency of an engine.
-An engine with no transmission would likely need to produce up to four times as much power to move a vehicle from standstill than one with a gearbox!
+An engine with no transmission would likely need to produce up to four times as much power to move a vehicle from a standstill than one with a gearbox!

 In a regular manual transmission, the driver would control both the clutch and gear shifting by means of a pedal to engage and disengage the clutch, and a lever to shift gears.
-Semi automatic transmissions do away with this by replacing the gear lever with a set of actuators, and the clutch pedal with a hydraulic motor.
-A computer (sometimes referred to as "TCM", or "Transmission Control Unit") monitors various inputs, such as the vehicle speed, engine torque, accelerator pedal position, and more in order to determine when to change gear and in which direction.
+Semi-automatic transmissions do away with this by replacing the gear lever with a set of actuators, and the clutch pedal with a hydraulic motor.
+A computer (sometimes referred to as "TCM," or "Transmission Control Unit") monitors various inputs, such as the vehicle speed, engine torque, accelerator pedal position, and more in order to determine when to change gear and in which direction.

-When it decides a gear change is necessary, it will engage the clutch which in turn disengages the transmission from the engine, then activate the shift actuators to affect a gear change, then finally disengage the clutch so that engine is once again driving the transmission.
+When it decides a gear change is necessary, it will engage the clutch which in turn disengages the transmission from the engine, then activate the shift actuators to effect a gear change, then finally disengage the clutch so that engine is once again driving the transmission.

-How to Tell if it's Semi Automatic
+How to Tell If It's Semi Automatic

-There are times when it's not always easy to tell whether a particular vehicle is semi automatic... unless, of course, you know of some tell tale signs that are unique to a semi automatic gearbox.
+There are times when it's not always easy to tell whether a particular vehicle is semi-automatic... unless, of course, you know of some telltale signs that are unique to a semi-automatic gearbox.
 This is, of course, assuming you don't have any documents about the car, or an owner who can tell you.

 The first sign, and the easiest to spot, is the gear lever.
 A manual transmission will usually have the gear numbers all laid out in a "fork" pattern, whereas an automatic, if it has a gear lever at all, will show the typical "PRND" layout (for Park, Reverse, Neutral, and Drive).

 The next thing you can do is take a look under the hood.
 This may be tricky or impractical if the vehicle has a lot going on in there and you can't see the transmission itself for other components.
-In general, though, you're looking out for linkage cables and transmission cooler pipes as signs that it's not a semi automatic.
+In general, though, you're looking out for linkage cables and transmission cooler pipes as signs that it's not a semi-automatic.

-What Cars Have a Semi Automatic Transmission
+What Cars Have a Semi-Automatic Transmission

-Opel (or Vauxhall, depending on where you are in the world) have used their "Easytronic" semi automatic transmission in a variety of their cars, though typically in the smaller vehicles such as the Corsa.
+- Opel (or Vauxhall, depending on where you are in the world) have used their "Easytronic" semi-automatic transmission in a variety of their cars, though typically in the smaller vehicles such as the Corsa.

-Ford also made use of the Easytronic transmission in some of their smaller vehicles, such as the Fiesta, and the Fusion.
+- Ford also made use of the Easytronic transmission in some of their smaller vehicles, such as the Fiesta, and the Fusion.

-Alpha Romeo/Fiat made use of a similar system to Opel's Easytronic which went by the name of Selespeed, which often comes with paddle shifters.
+- Alpha Romeo/Fiat made use of a similar system to Opel's Easytronic which went by the name of Selespeed, which often comes with paddle shifters.

 © 2016 John Bullock